Icegrave0391/Execution-Trace-Analysis/README.md

 ## Dataset
 The *[Exploit Database](https://www.exploit-db.com/)* - Exploits, Shellcode, 0days, Remote Exploits, Local Exploits, Web Apps, Vulnerability Reports, Security Articles, Tutorials and more.

+### Runtime effiency
+To evaluate runtime effiency of the approach or profiling, there are several benchmarks: Apache's benchmarking tool [ab](https://httpd.apache.org/docs/2.4/programs/ab.html), SQLite's performance tests, MySQL's benchmarking tool, and some other published benchmarks.
+To measure performance overhead for MySQL, httpd, and SQLite, we measure the drop in throughput and for all the other benchmarks, we measure the increase in runtime.

+- A Case for an Interleaving Constrained Shared-Memory Multi-Processor.
+J Yu, et al. ISCA'2009 [paper](https://web.eecs.umich.edu/~nsatish/papers/ISCA-09-CPC.pdf)

 ## SIEM

 ### Root Cause Diagnosis